Check out these practical tips on how to prepare real food meals in the summer! Cooking food without heating up your home is possible!

 - A pressure cooker is another great appliance that can help keep the kitchen cool and make a variety of tasty dishes!

 - If you have a spiralizer or veggie noodler, it is really easy to make your own, healthy veggie noodles and will save you from having to boil water to cook regular pasta noodles.
-A lot of recipes call for sauteeing veggie noodles, but if you really don’t want to heat up that stove top, that step can often be skipped without a big sacrifice in taste.
+A lot of recipes call for sauteeing veggie noodles, but if you really don’t want to heat up that stove top, this step can often be skipped without a big sacrifice in taste.

 2. Take those appliances and stick them outside!